sct-pipeline/deepseg-training/README.md

 ![Preprocess01](https://github.com/sct-pipeline/deepseg-training/blob/master/Figures/Preprocess01.png)

-# 1) Pre-processing:

-1) If you have ROI from JIM, use the MATLAB script (not generalized yet) to create the mask i.e. ground truth label
-2) Once you have the original input image and its corresponding manually segmented mask, follow the below steps for pre-processing: (Look at Preprocessing_script.ipynb for example code)

-    a) Compute the centerline (i.e. center of the spinal cord, 1 voxel per axial slice): from one of these 3 options (i) sct_get_centerline
+The following bullet points would help to understand.
+First as it is mentioned before, we need to narrow our search area for lesion within spinal cord.
+So, for that we need to find spinal cord by selecting one of these 3 options:
+ (i) sct_get_centerline
-      (ii) sct_deepseg_sc then sct_process_segmentation -p centerline
+ (ii) sct_deepseg_sc then sct_process_segmentation -p centerline -- here it uses deep learning algorithm to find the spinal cord and then we get the
  (iii) sct_propseg then sct_process_segmentation -p centerline

+  Note that all three would detect the centerline of the spinal cord.
+If one algorithm fails use the one that suits you.

-    b)Set RPI orientation to both the input image and the centerline mask via sct_image -set-orient RPI
+Since, the orientation of the images could be different for different datasets fom different centres, we need to have data that has same orientation.
+Therefore, we set the orientation of the input image and centerline mask to RPI
+example: sct_image -set-orient RPI

-    c)Set 0.5mm isotropic resolution to both the input image and the centerline mask via sct_resample -mm 0.5x0.5x0.5 or via          https://github.com/neuropoly/spinalcordtoolbox/blob/master/scripts/sct_deepseg_lesion.py#L520
+Later, in order to have same resolution across different datasets, we choose the 0.5mm isotropic resolution to both the input image and the centerline mask
+example: sct_resample -mm 0.5x0.5x0.5 or via

     d) Crop the image around the spinal cord centerline.
 You can use:                     https://github.com/neuropoly/spinalcordtoolbox/blob/master/scripts/sct_deepseg_lesion.py#L165